 - the largest multi-state retailer-intermediated PPA transaction in the NEM so far, the third stage of the QIC & IFM buyers group initiative at 311GWh p.a.

-Demand is likely to remain strong throughout the rest of the year, with a further ~1.2TWh p.a. of transactions facilitated by Energetics, that are concluded, but yet to be announced, or already in the market.
+Demand remained strong throughout the rest of the year, with a further ~1.2TWh p.a. of transactions facilitated by Energetics, that are concluded, but yet to be announced, or already in the market.
 This excludes the landmark Tomago Aluminium transaction facilitated by Energetics which may well challenge the recent benchmark set by Rio Tinto.

 Whilst 2024 has been driven to record highs through resources and heavy industry players, the number of deals relative to 2022-2023 has fallen, reflecting the tightness in the supply of corporate offtake opportunities.
 New project developments in both Victoria and New South Wales are facing challenges for a multitude of reasons such as the upcoming access rights tenders for Renewable Energy Zones (REZs), which are also facing delays.
 In contrast, projects in Queensland are proceeding faster, reflected in the state's dominant, ~80%, share of corporate PPAs so far in 2024 (although this figure is largely skewed by the two Rio Tinto agreements).